Modifying Irrevocable Trusts Using Nonjudicial Settlement Agreements

 - Structuring NJSA “wrapper” provisions

-- What trust provisions may be amended by NJSAs in states that have adopted the Uniform Trust Code?
+- Which trust provisions may NJSAs amend in states that have adopted the Uniform Trust Code?

 - What other states have statutes or trust code provisions allowing for NJSAs and how do they differ from the UTC provisions?

 - What are the tax consequences of making trust changes through an NJSA?

 - When would it be desirable to have a court ratify terms agreed to in an NJSA?